 Multinationals embrace veganismWhat’s more, such products have already proven to be an effective way to boost sales.
 Last summer during a trial of their vegan “Imposter” burger, ‘finger-licking’ food giant KFC sold one burger a minute during the first days following the launch.
 Also keen to capitalise on the meat-free trend, McDonald’s are set to introduce a Veggie Dippers meal this month in a bid to keep fast-food lovers who have turned over a new (meat-free) leaf into their restaurants.
 With over 600,000 Vegans currently living in the UK, (a figure which is expected to double), is it time for business owners to adapt to and benefit from the nation’s dairy and meat ditching diet?

-Palate change + climate change = veganism?A desire to consume ethically sourced produce has been a major factor among consumers looking to change their dietary lifestyle, with organisations such as The Vegan Society shining light on how the mass consumption of meat is putting a strain on the environment.
+Palate change + climate change = veganism?A desire to consume ethically sourced produce has been a major factor among consumers looking to change their dietary lifestyle, with organisations such as“The Vegan Society shining light on how the mass consumption of meat is putting a strain on the environment.
 Here are a few facts on veganism in the UK:

 - A quarter of Brits drank plant-based milk in 2019, (19% increase from 2018)

 - 1 in 3 Brits have stopped or reduced their meat consumption

 - In 2018, the UK launched more vegan products than any nation